alexsexton/run-lola-run/readme.md

 ## Assumptions

-You're file tree has a `src` folder containing `images`, `js` and `scss` which is where you do your work
+Your file tree has a `src` folder containing `images`, `js` and `scss` which is where you do your work

 The tasks builds to an `assets` folder everything gets dumped in there because in this instance it's because it's for a Shopify build.
 Also everything goes into a single level folder.
 No sub folders.
 Because Shopify

 Change this to suit your development style.